aachalV/11-React-Blog-Rendering/README.md

   2. Footer with social media icons and navigation links
   3. Home Page with all tiles of each blog.

+ ## Features
+  1. Fully responsive
- * Upon clicking on a single blog link the application UI will rerender to display the blog details.
+  2. Upon clicking on a single blog tile the application UI will rerender to display the blog details.

       1. Blog heading
       2. Blog content
       3. Blog banner image
       4. Aside section with related links

+  2. Upon clicking a link in the related link section of a Blog, the web page rerenders the details and display the details of the blog whose link was clicked.